Chad Veach: Career

 Veach started as a youth pastor in El Monte, California.
 In 2004, Veach took a job counseling teens and young adults for United Generation ministry in Puyallup, Washington.
 In 2013, he became associated with Judah Smith, spiritual adviser to Justin Bieber and lead pastor of Churchome, a multi-site megachurch based in Seattle and Los Angeles.

 In 2014, Chad Veach and his wife Julia Veach moved to Los Angeles and started their ministry with informal gatherings at their home.
 Zoe Church began its services in borrowed space in a small church in Santa Monica and, after one day at the 1 Oak nightclub in Hollywood.
 Zoe Church had services at the Fonda nightclub.
 Zoe Church moved to the El Rey Theatre on Wilshire Boulevard.
 Services were also held at the Million Dollar Theater in downtown Los Angeles.
 Veach told the New York Times that he modeled Zoe Church after Hillsong Church and Church of the Highlands.

 In 2017, Veach and Judah Smith accompanied Justin Bieber on his Purpose World Tour, reportedly to serve as “positive influences.”
 Videos of Veach with Justin Bieber have appeared on Veach's Instagram account.

-Ruth Graham, writing in Slate, noted how Veach's trendy fashion and association with Justin Bieber made him the latest example of the “cool-pastor phenomenon.”

 In August 2022, Zoe Church bought the 98 year old Buddhist Temple in Highland Park for their future church site.

-Pastoral style

-In a profile of Veach published in The New York Times, Veach was quoted as saying "I want to be loud and dumb.
-That's my goal.
-If we aren't making people laugh, what are we doing?
-What's the point?"
-Veach is described as frequently using street talk, Spanish bilingualism and changing his dialect depending on his audience, and occasionally mimicking Houston megachurch pastor Joel Osteen and Word of Faith ministers.
-Veach teaches Word of Faith prosperity doctrine and places a large emphasis on giving money to God through the church.
-Veach maintains an active social media presence, crediting Instagram with helping to popularize his church.

-Veach described his pastoral philosophy in an interview with The Christian Post, saying that he was motivated by a desire to reverse the trend of young adults becoming less affiliated with church:We need to do whatever we can to become relevant and deconstruct some of those false notions about what religion is.
-What resonates with young adults is actually the message of Jesus and maybe that was convoluted or placed in the back burner in the past but I think that's why you're seeing young adults in the droves respond because if people can see a clear picture of Jesus, that undeniable ... we obviously have something better than the world can offer."